jhayer/tutorials/docs/git_rstudio.md

 Click big green button “Create repository.”

-Copy the HTTPS clone URL to your clipboard via the green “Clone or Download” button.
+Copy the HTTPS clone URL to your clipboard via the green “Code” button.
 Or copy the SSH URL if you chose to set up SSH keys.

 ## Step 5: Clone the new GitHub repository to your computer via RStudio